isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq1.md

 If the business is carried out in your full name as reflected in your NRIC, you can include a description of your business and click <a href="https://www.bizfile.gov.sg/">here</a> to search for the SSIC code which corresponds to the nature of your business activity.
 Once you have retrieved your SSIC code, please check it against the list of permitted services that can resume operations <a href="/permittedlist">here</a>.

 #### **15. I am running a society/organisation which does not require me to be registered with ACRA.
 How can I check whether I can resume activities?**
-All membership organisations which are registered with the Registry of Societies are allowed to resume their onsite activities, subject to the implementation of safe management measures and any sector specific guidelines relevant to their activities, before resuming operations.
-Please refer to these guidelines <a href="/safemanagement/general/">here</a>.
+All membership organisations which are registered with the Registry of Societies are allowed to resume their onsite activities, subject to the implementation of safe management measures and any sector specific requirements relevant to their activities, before resuming operations.
+Please refer to these requirements <a href="/safemanagement/general/">here</a>.

 #### **16. What is the penalty if my company is found operating when we are not allowed to do so?**
 Under the COVID-19 (Temporary Measures) Act, first-time offenders found operating will face a fine of up to $10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to $20,000, imprisonment of up to twelve months, or both.